Find below our current list of writers and critics. Why not join our team? Learn more here.

 Colin Blumenau (Ashwell)

 I have been many things in my life including actor. director, manager and writer.
-I now concentrate mostly on the second and fourth.
+I am now the Artistic Director and Chief Executive of The Production Exchange, a charity that has a single objective - to support, mentor and offer opportunity to early career practitioners in theatres.
 Based in North Hertfordshire I am willing to go anywhere and do [nearly] anything for my work.
-As well as writing for Local Secrets I have a weekly column in the Royston Crow.
-Always looking for stories about Royston and Saffron Walden and all points in between.

 Paul Gould (Eaton Ford)